Project Level Config

 Kotest is flexible and has many ways to configure tests, such as configuring the order of tests inside a spec, or how test classes are created.
 Sometimes you may want to set this at a global level and for that you need to use project-level-config.

-Project level configuration can be used by creating an object or class that extends from AbstractProjectConfig
+Project level configuration can be used by creating a class that extends from AbstractProjectConfig

 Any configuration set at the Spec level or directly on a test will override the config specified at the project level.